Learning English becomes difficult for beginners not because of grammar, but because of confusing homophones in English.

 What Are Homophones in English?

 Homophones are English words that sound the same but have different meanings and spellings.
-They may look different on paper, but they sound identical when spoken.
-This is why spoken vs written English becomes a major problem for learners.

 Why Do Sound-Alike Words Confuse Beginners

-Most Common Confusing Word Pairs
+Most Common Confusing Homophone Pairs

 Their, Their & They’re